Fall to Pieces (Velvet Revolver song): Chart performance

+The song stayed at number one on the Billboard Mainstream Rock Tracks chart for 11 consecutive weeks and number two on the Billboard Modern Rock Tracks chart for one week.
+It also reached number 67 on the Billboard Hot 100.

 Music video

 The song's music video follows the meaning of the song, showing Weiland struggling to maintain his relationship with his wife (who appears in the video as herself).
 It depicts Scott going through an overdose, but being rescued by Duff McKagan.